 We can talk about anything at all; whatever is on your mind.
 We usually arrive empty handed, ready to listen, and with no expectations about what you might want to discuss.
 Nothing need be too big or scary or silly or superficial to say aloud.
 We believe there to be great benefit in calling things by their names and bringing them to light.
 Holding space for whatever is going on for you is part of our responsibility as doulas, so you can contact us any time, and as often as you like.

 Labour and birth support

 After your baby is born we offer a postnatal meeting, during which we might discuss your birth experience and chat about how you and your baby are doing.
-Some women like to do this almost immediately, while others prefer to leave it longer.
-We are happy leave it up to you to decide when you are ready.
+Some women like to do this almost immediately, while others prefer to leave it a little longer.

 If the unthinkable happens

 Here’s the thing, and this can be hard to talk about – of course we support women to have beautiful and empowering, joyful births, meeting with positivity and anticipation in the weeks and months beforehand.
 And of course we love to work postnatally with women who want help with feeding and understanding newborn behaviour, or an extra pair of hands around the house in the blur of the fourth trimester.

 But the support we offer isn’t just for the happy births.
 We bring the same nurturing, loving, emotional and practical support to women giving birth in any trimester, in any situation.